tianocore/edk2/DynamicTablesPkg/Readme.md

 # Feature Summary

-The dynamic tables framework is designed to generate standardised firmware tables that describe the hardware information at run-time.
-A goal of standardised firmware is to have a common firmware for a platform capable of booting both Windows and Linux operating systems.
+The dynamic tables framework is designed to generate standardized firmware tables that describe the hardware information at run-time.
+A goal of standardized firmware is to have a common firmware for a platform capable of booting both Windows and Linux operating systems.